hyperledger/fabric-sdk-node/README.md

 [![Build Status](https://jenkins.hyperledger.org/buildStatus/icon?job=fabric-sdk-node-merge-x86_64)](https://jenkins.hyperledger.org/view/fabric-sdk-node/job/fabric-sdk-node-merge-x86_64/)
 [![Documentation Status](https://readthedocs.org/projects/fabric-sdk-node/badge/?version=master)](http://fabric-sdk-node.readthedocs.io/en/master/?badge=master)

-The Hyperledger Fabric Client SDK (HFC) makes it easy to use APIs to interact with a Hyperledger Fabric blockchain.
+The Hyperledger Fabric Client SDK makes it easy to use APIs to interact with a Hyperledger Fabric blockchain.

 As an application developer, to learn about how to install and use the Node.js SDK, please visit the [fabric documentation](http://hyperledger-fabric.readthedocs.io/en/latest/Setup/NodeSDK-setup).